davidcarlisle/dpc-inputenc-tests/readme.txt

 It uses the \XeTeXinputencoding to get xetex to directly interpret incoming bytes in the specified encoding. (xetex supports dozens of encodings) No active characters are used.
-As a result all inpt is seen to teh macro layer as full Uniocde input and effectively works as if it was utf-8 input to xetex, without the package.
+As a result all inpt is seen to the macro layer as full Unicode input and effectively works as if it was utf-8 input to xetex, without the package.
 In particular it more or less mandates the use of Unicode fonts as there is no mapping to traditional 8 or 7 bit font ranges.